dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### Dialog Content

-The Dialog Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters for all dialog types other than "incomplete", MUST NOT be present for "incomplete" dialog types (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Dialog Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters for all dialog types other than "incomplete", these parameters MUST NOT be present for "incomplete" dialog types (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 For inline included dialog: